osposweb/osposweb.github.io/Items.md

 * *Item has Serial Number*

+* *Stock Type* defines whether or not the item is physical item that is tracked in inventory or is non-stocked item (for example a labor service).
+The valid values are `0 - Stock`, `1 - Non-stock`.
+The default Stock Type is `Stock`.

-* *Item Type* defines whether or not the item is physical item that is tracked in inventory or is non-stocked item (for example a labor service).
-A third type is an Item Kit which is an Item that represents an Item Kit  The valid values are `0 - Stock`, `1 - Non-stock`, `2 - Kit`
+* *Item Type* defines whether or not the item is a standard item which can either be an item that is stocked in inventory or an item that represents a single service that is provided.
+A second type is an Kit which is an Item that represents a a collection of other non-kit items.
+The valid values are `0 - Standard`, `1 - Kit`.
+The default item type is `Standard`.

 * *Deleted*